Graph Contrastive Learning with Cross-view Reconstruction: Introduction

-In this paper, we address this challenge by proposing a novel cross-view disentangled graph contrastive learning model with adversarial training, named ACDGCL.
-Specifically, ACDGCL consists of a graph encoder followed with two feature extractors that disentangle representations particular to the essential and augmentation-induced latent factors, respectively.
-We follow the mutual information maximization principle to maximize the correspondence between the essential representation of two augmentation views.
-To ensure the disentanglement constraint, we propose a reconstruction-based representation learning, including intra-view and inter-view reconstructions, to explicitly disentangle the augmentation relevant and irrelevant factors of the learned representation.
-Besides, a perturbed adversarial graph is added as the third contrasitve view besides the two augmentation views to further remove the redundant information from the learned essential representation.
-We further provide theoretical analysis to show that ACDGCL is capable to learn a minimal sufficient representation with the designs above.
-Finally, we conduct experiments to validate the effectiveness of ACDGCL, on the commonly-used graph benchmark datasets.
-The experiment results show that ACDGCL achieves significant performance gains over different datasets and settings compared with state-of-the-art baselines.
+In this paper, we propose the novel \textbf{Graph} Contrastive Learning with \textbf{C}ross-\textbf{V}iew Reconstruction, named GraphCV, to pursue the optimization objective of the IB principle.
+Specifically, GraphCV consists of a graph encoder followed with two decoders that are trained to extract information specific to the predictive and non-predictive features, respectively.
+To approximate the disentanglement objective, we propose the reconstruction-based representation learning scheme, including the intra-view and inter-view reconstructions, to reconstruct the original learned representation with the two separated feature subsets.
+Furthermore, the encoded representation from the original view perturbed in the adversarial fashion serves as the third view when computing the contrastive loss, apart from the predictive relevant representations of the two augmentation views, to further improve the representations' robustness and prevent them from collapsing into partial or even trivial ones.
+We provide theoretical analysis to show that GraphCV is capable to learn minimal sufficient representations.
+Finally, we conduct experiments to validate the effectiveness of GraphCV over the commonly-used graph benchmark datasets.
+The experimental results demonstrate that GraphCV achieves significant performance gains over different datasets and settings compared with state-of-the-art baselines.

-To sum up, our main contributions of this work include three aspects: (i) We propose ACDGCL to learn the augmentation-disentangled representation with a cross-view reconstruction mechanism; (ii) We add adversarial samples as the third contrastive view to improve the robustness of the learned representation; (iii) We conduct thorough experiments to demonstrate that ACDGCL significantly outperforms the state-of-the-art baselines over multiple graph classification benchmark datasets.
+The main contributions of this work are summarized from three aspects: (i) We propose the GraphCV to alleviate the feature suppression issue with the cross-view reconstruction mechanism; (ii) We provide solid theoretical analysis on our model designs; (iii) Thorough experiments are conducted to demonstrate the robustness and transferability of the learned representations via GraphCV.